 Tech for the practice sessions will be completed by the Test & Tune staff who will focus on safety inspections.
 T&T staff will issue a wrist band to be worn for the entire event.

 Pre-Race Technical Inspection will be completed in the Tech building by the event Technical Delegate and staff.
 This can be completed on Thursday or Friday.
 Karts without inspection stickers will not be permitted on-track after 3pm on Friday.

 Post-Race Technical Inspections will be completed in the Tech building.
 Inspections conducted will be at the discretion of the event technical delegate.

-Shifter tires Open per CKRC regulations, or if you wish to go for the prize package LeVanto tires.
+For the Shifter classes, if you wish to go for the prize package use LeVanto tires.

 Wet tires are open to any brand and compound.